McDrak/Tesis/docs/Tesis-v0.2.md

 13. **Premise Design**

-    -   The game is set on World War II German Nazi Laboratory, which has been recently attacked by the Allied Forces.
-The player plays an anonymous war prisoner that has been subject to various experiments.
-The story begins when a bomb that is dropped on the laboratory where the main character is a prisoner.
-However, the price for a chance of freedom came high as the main character realizes that the bombing not only left him as the sole human survivor but there's something else.
+    -   The game is set on a World War II German Nazi Laboratory, which has been recently attacked by the Allied Forces.
+The player plays as an anonymous war prisoner that has been subject to various experiments.
+The story begins when a bomb is dropped on the laboratory where the main character is prisoner.
+However, the price for freedom came at a higher expense than what he thought.
+The main character realizes that the bombing not only left him as the sole human survivor, but there's something else that won't let him go so easily.

 14. **Character Design**